greendog99/greendog-rails-template/README.md

  * [Compass](http://compass-style.org/) for managing CSS mixins and frameworks.
 * Adds a simple 12-column grid framework from <http://www.1kbgrid.com/> (converted to sass).
 * Adds a basic stylesheet with header, nav bar, body, and footer, and styles for flash messages and buttons.
+* Adds a partial to render form error messages.
 * Removes everything to do with Prototype, since the Boilerplate is based on [JQuery](http://jquery.com/).
 * Removes unneeded files like the default Rails index.html and image.
 * Adds a Gemfile with commonly needed gems, and some some optional gems available to un-comment when needed.